FineUploader/fine-uploader/readme.md

             <td>button</td>
             <td>element</td>
             <td>null</td>
             <td>Specify an element to use as the "select files" button.
-Note that this may **NOT** be a &lt;button&gt;,
+Note that this may <b>NOT</b> be a &lt;button&gt;,
-            otherwise your button will not work in Internet Explorer.</td>
+            otherwise it will not work in Internet Explorer.
+Please see issue #33 for details.</td>
         </tr>
         <tr>
             <td>multiple</td>